STATEMENT OF COMPLIANCE WITH THE 2018 CORPORATE GOVERNANCE CODE

 The board and management conduct themselves ethically at all times and promote a culture in line with the standards set out on the website.
 Tekcapital values its reputation for ethical behaviour and has a set of values that are at the core of its business philosophy.

-All four directors are currently male.
+All five directors are currently male.
 If it is agreed to expand the board then, subject to identifying appropriate candidates, it will look to fill the role with a female director.

 |9||Maintain governance structures and processes that are fit for purpose and support good decision making by the board.||The company should maintain governance structures and processes in line with its corporate culture and appropriate to its: